 Are you interested in pursuing a career in Law?
-The Legal School in collaboration with IndusLaw has created unique programs for a Certification in Mergers & Acquisitions, Private Equity and Venture Capital Laws, and Certification in Mergers & Acquisitions for fresh law graduates as well as professionals looking to advance in their careers!
+The Legal School in collaboration with IndusLaw has created a unique program for a Certification in Mergers & Acquisitions for fresh law graduates as well as professionals looking to advance in their careers!
 Enquire now for details!

 What Are Diploma Courses?